chinchalinchin/scrilla/README.md

 21. API keys are verified every single time the app.settings.py file is imported.
 Need to change how this is done to avoid expensive URL requests.

-22. Need to rethink the cache mechanism.
-Currently app.statistics decides whether to make calls to services.get_daily_price_history or services.retrieve_price_from_cache.
-Should probably isolate the cache calls to the services.py class.
-That way, statistics.py is agnostic about where the prices come from and only that they were retrieved.
-In other words, services.py should handle all price retrieval.
-The decision to use the cache should only be made there.
-If set up this way, different service managers can be more easily plugged into the statistics.py class.

-23. Create 'self' PRICE_MANAGER and STAT_MANAGER.
+22. Create 'self' PRICE_MANAGER and STAT_MANAGER.
 If set to 'self' query database for price histories.
 Will need to make sure scrapper runs during application initialization.
 Possibly entrypoints where it will need run: CLI, GUI and API.

 ### NOTES